emdash/udlang/manual.md

-Subjunctives are a mechanism to ease the composition of templates by simplifying the handling of a common edge-case: output that depends on whether a tree node is empty.
+Subjunctives are a mechanism to ease the composition of templates by simplifying the handling of a common edge-case: output that depends on whether a tree node is a leaf or a branch.

 More precisely, the subjunctive allows branching based on whether or not a sub-expression produces output, which may or may not be